joangog/pytorch-pipeline-template/README.md

-# pytorch-pipeline
+# pytorch-pipeline-template
-A pipeline for training and testing pytorch models
+A pipeline template for training and testing pytorch models